UnresolvedCold/blog.shubham.codes/content/posts/reflection-api-in-java.md

 +++
-title = "Reflection API in Java" author = ["Shubham Kumar"] date = 2024-05-19T08:47:00+05:30
+title = "Reflection API in Java" author = ["Shubham Kumar"] date = 2024-05-19T08:39:00+05:30
-tags = ["java", "reflection-api"] categories = ["hugo"] draft = false
+tags = ["java", "reflection-api"] categories = ["hugo"] draft = true
 +++

 ## Where is this used? {#where-is-this-used}

 This is used to analyze/modify the behaviour of a class at runtime.
-Using this, you can change the private/public fields at wish (without exposing any getter/setter).
+Using this, you can view or change the private/public fields at wish (without exposing any getter/setter).
 Personally, I have used this in one of our projects at GreyOrange to write unit test cases.
 Using this in main code is a big no-no as it exposed you critical fields to the world.

 ## Main Class {#main-class}

+Let's create a main class for which we will write some test cases.
+But we want to test some private fields for which we don't have a direct getter.
+The idea is to use reflection api to access such fields and fetch their current value or modify them if required.

+Here is a Duck class which has 3 fields of which 1 is static.
+Each time a duck class is created count which is the static field is increased by one.
+Each duck has an associated name and age.

 {{< highlight java >}}
 public class Duck {